seanpmaxwell/jet-logger/README.md

 Each log method accepts an optional second parameter (`true`) to print full objects via Node's `util.inspect`, which is helpful when debugging nested data or stack traces.

 The default export is a pre-configured `jetLogger` object.
-For custom behavior, you can import the function directly:
+For custom behavior, you can import the `jetLogger` function directly:

 ```typescript
 import { jetLogger, JetLogger } from 'jet-logger';